decentraland-scenes/example-tower-of-hanoi/README.md

 ### Compatibility:

-Some features of this scene are only avilable using the new Decentraland Launcher.
+Some features of this scene are only available by using the new [Decentraland Client](https://decentraland.org/download/).
 This scene won't be fully compatible with web browser preview.

 ### Running:
 ```